tloecher/bsc-w3-python/README.md

-# Interacting with Binance Smart Chain (using web3 / Python)
+# Interacting with Binance Smart Chain (web3/Python)

 Recently Pancake Swap forks have been popping up at an alarming rate in the BSC ecosystem.
 Some of these yield farm launches were quite hotly anticipated by the community.